wlmiller/wlmiller.github.io/_posts/2015-11-16-python-to-go.md

 ---
 layout: post
-title:  "First Impressions of Go"
+title:  "Transitioning a simple script from Python to Go"
 date:   2015-04-30 15:49:00
 categories: go python
 author: Neal Miller
 ---
-I've been looking for an excuse to use [Go](http://golang.org) in my work for a while now -- it's gotten a lot of hype, and the characterization it's often given of being something like a compiled, statically-typed Python was intriguing to me.
+A few months back, I was looking for an excuse to use [Go](http://golang.org) in my work -- it's gotten a lot of hype, and the characterization it's often given of being something like a compiled, statically-typed Python was intriguing to me.
 I use Python a great deal and have for years; it's always been my first choice for many tasks.
-However, anyone who's worked with a project of any size in a dynamically-typed language comes to appreciate the help the compiler provides in statically-typed languages like Java.
+However, anyone who's worked with a project of any size in a dynamically-typed language comes to appreciate the help the compiler provides in statically-typed languages, not to mention the performance gains that usually come with moving from an interpreted to a compiled language.

-Recently, just such an opportunity arose.
+A few months ago, just such an opportunity arose.
 At work, we have a Python script that's responsible for data replication - data stream in from client sites via TCP, and this script is responsible for routing it to its proper location.
 It's a relatively simple script comprising a few hundred lines of Python, but it's a critical piece of infrastructure.

 When the server gets a TCP connection, it spawns a [thread](http://docs.python.org/2/library/threading.html) to parse the incoming data and add it to a queue to be inserted into the database.
 The threading behavior of this script has always been a little screwy, which isn't too shocking; due to the [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock) (GIL), Python can't do true multithreading.
-Rather than fighting the GIL for what was always going to be suboptimal, we decided to consider another language -- Python's great, but not the best tool for every job, and in particular, didn't seem like the best tool for this one.
+Rather than fighting the GIL for what was always going to be suboptimal, we decided to consider another language -- Python's great, but not the best tool for every job, and in particular, it didn't seem like the best tool for this one.

 In our minds, the important features of a language to be considered a good fit for this problem were: